Economy of Japan: Services

-Japan Airlines, though faced with massive debts as of 2010, is considered one of the largest airlines in the world.
+Japan Airlines is considered one of the largest airlines in the world.

 Japan's service sector accounts for 68.7% (2017) of its total economic output.
 Banking, insurance, real estate, retailing, transportation, and telecommunications are all major industries such as MUFG, Mizuho, NTT, TEPCO, Nomura, Mitsubishi Estate, Aeon, Mitsui Sumitomo, Softbank, JR East, Seven & i Holdings, KDDI and Japan Airlines counting as some of the largest companies in the world. two of the five most circulated newspapers in the world are Japanese newspapers.
 The Koizumi government set Japan Post, one of the country's largest providers of savings and insurance services for privatisation by 2015.
 The six major keiretsus are the Mitsubishi, Sumitomo, Fuyo, Mitsui, Dai-Ichi Kangyo and Sanwa.
 Japan is home to 180 companies from the Forbes Global 2000 or 9% (as of 2013).